bxparks/AceSegment/README.md

 example, if the `CharWriter` (which consumes 312 bytes of flash) is not used, it is not loaded into the program.

+The full details are given in [examples/MemoryBenchmark](examples/MemoryBenchmark).
 Here are the flash and static memory consumptions for various configurations on an Arduino Nano (ATmega328):

 ```
 +--------------------------------------------------------------+